-SAMOS sits close to the Turkish coastline, a large, long and mountainous island that was in ancient times one of Greece's wealthiest island.
+Samos sits close to the Turkish coast, a large and mountainous island that was in ancient times one of Greece's wealthiest places.

 As a result, Samos is today noted for its many architectural wonders of the ancient world, although unfortunately not all of them have been preserved for present-day visitors to enjoy.

-Much of Samos' unique architectural heritage has fallen foul of hotel developers and cement mixers.
-Near the main resort of Pythagorion, in particular, ready-mix cement has permanently paved much of Samos island's glorious past.
+Much of Samos' unique heritage has fallen foul of the cement mixer and the main resort of Pythagorion, in particular, has permanently paved over much of Samos island's glorious past.

-In other parts of Samos, rough Greek edges have been polished smooth and visitors may find some resoirts more holiday village than Greek village - a meek Mediterranean retreat for the middle-aged.
+In the main resorts, rough Greek edges have been polished smooth and visitors may find more holiday villages than Greek villages.

 But it's not all like that.
-Samos is a Greek island with something for everyone, from big beach hotels to rustic hill villages.
-It has miles of sand, towering mountains, some singularly beautiful scenery and many very attractive coves as well as lush inland forests of pine and oak.
+Samos has something for everyone, from big hotels to rustic backwaters, miles of sand, towering mountains, lush forests and some singularly beautiful scenery.

-Samos is also noted for its flora, with more than 1,000 flower and herb species native to the island while flamingos have been using Samos as a stopover for many years.
+Samos is also noted for its native flora while flamingos have been using the island as a stopover for many years.

 Samos is a big island and roads can be wearily long.
-Luxury hotel seekers will head south and east while the adventurous look west and north.
+Beach lovers will head south and east while the adventurous look west and north.